What you'll find on this page

 - Nucleus 6 Sound Processor

-Hands-free voice and music streaming: The Cochlear Wireless Phone Clip
+Voice and music streaming: the Cochlear Wireless Phone Clip

-Leave your phone in your pocket and enjoy the convenience of hands-free calling with the Cochlear Phone Clip.
+Leave your phone in your pocket and enjoy convenient calls with the Wireless Phone Clip.

 It’s small and lightweight.
 Clip it to your clothing and take it wherever you go so you can:

 - Stream phone calls wirelessly to your sound processor.